-I’m sure everybody is already up with the news of Ubuntu for Phones, or to be more precise; Ubuntu for Android (as of now).
+I’m sure everybody is already up with the news of Ubuntu Phone Beta 3, or to be more precise; Ubuntu for Android (as of now).
 But unfortunately, only a few Nexus devices (Galaxy Nexus, Nexus 4, Nexus 7 & Nexus 10) are supported yet which definitely excludes Nexus S. You may also visit the Ubuntu wiki for Installation Instructions for the supported devices.

 So, to make it fortunate, we have our Developers at XDA who combine their brilliant minds with the codes to provide some unexpected things.
 One of these brilliant minds; woorim98 from Team Bridge has made it possible to compile Ubuntu for Phone, from the sources and get it working.
 According to the developer, the release is in an Alpha stage which is definitely not usable as a daily driver.
 But if you are an Ubuntu fan, then you must be willing desperately to experience Ubuntu OS on your Nexus S and here you come at the right place.
 We shall guide you step by step to Install this OS on your Nexus S.

 Before we proceed any further, it would be better if you, the users know of what isn’t functional in this port yet.

 - Volume ButtonsA bit of more is expected to be not working, but the developer assures to fix all of them very soon.